Doabi dialect: Tone

-This tonogenesis occurred from the loss of breathy voiced consonants.
+This tonogenesis occurred from the historic loss of breathy voiced consonants.
 Word-initially, they became voiceless plosives, but remained voiced word-medially and finally.
 This loss of phonemes led to tone to distinguish between similar morphemes.

 When the consonant (that was breathy-voiced) is word initial, the vowel that follows has a falling tone.
 When the consonant is medial or word-final, it has a rising tone.

 Loss of word-final //ɦ// also led to a rising tone in the preceding vowel.

 Stress, however can change what tone on what syllable is present.

 Stress

 Stress in Doabi is realized in two ways, syntagmatically and paradigmatically.

 Syntagmatically, stress-shift results in change of meaning.
 This kind of stress is often orthographically unmarked, and may shift any tone present in a word to the stressed syllable.